 With private student loans, forgiveness is generally not possible.
 Some private student loan lenders offer alternative repayment options, such as interest only or deferred payment, when you prove economic hardship.

 If you’re struggling to pay your private student loans, it’s a good idea to talk to your lender and explain your situation.
 If you have more than one private student loan, you may find that student loan consolidation can help make your payments more manageable.
+Read this guide for more information on student debt relief programs available.

 Student loans are a big financial burden for many.
 Knowing your options when it comes to paying off your student loans can help.
 Check out SuperMoney’s Student Loans Reviews page for some options and inspiration.